wahltinez/small-business-guide/02-accounts.md

 same time, passwords should be difficult to guess, include a mix of numbers, letters and special characters, and should not be reused for different accounts.

 There are a couple of ways to handle this problem.
-First, when the option is available, it can be avoided altogether if you choose the "Sign in with Google" or "Sign in with Facebook" options.
+First, when the option is available, the issue can be avoided altogether if you choose the "Sign in with Google" or "Sign in with Facebook" options.
 That way, you can effectively create an online account with one less password to remember.

 Otherwise, we highly recommend using a trusted password manager.
 They are considered secure and make managing complex passwords much easier.
 Most web browsers have a built-in password manager.
 If you